exchangegroup/teg-ng-scroll-element-top/README.md

 # Overview

-Scrolls the page so the element appears on top.
+Scrolls the page so the element appears on top on small screens.
-Does it on small screens only.

 This is useful for input fields with autocomplete on small screens because it allows you to see more content under the input.